PudgyPigeon/TakeHomeTask/README.md

 Docker component of this app relies on the Dockerfile as well as the Docker Compose file, both of which define the libraries, CLI commands, and various other variables necessary for setting up the development environment.

-# Checklist of things to do:

-1.)
-Link dataframe to user input changes, then display it

-2.)
-Set up SSO Authentication/Login for user

-3.)
-Dockerize Application